generic tetromino game

 game.events.SWITCH_SCREEN

-Triggers when the active Screen is switched.
-Read game.scr to check which screen is now active.
+Triggers when the active screen is switched.
+Check game.scr to determine which screen is now active.
 For most use cases you probably don't want to use this event; use a more specific event such as game.events.END_GAME instead.

 game.events.SWITCH_SCREEN: integer